Colorado law prohibits the knowing possession of the following 10 weapons (with some exceptions):

 Gas guns shoot projectiles by compressed air.

 Colorado weapons law classifies gas guns as “illegal weapons.”
-Possession of an illegal weapon is a class 1 misdemeanor, carrying:
+This means possession is charged as a class 1 misdemeanor, carrying:

 - $500 to $5,000 in fines.5